-The last six months has been unprecedented in the Silicon Valley.
+The last ten months have been unprecedented in the Silicon Valley.
 When COVID hit our region back in February, there was a simultaneous selloff in public markets – and an unprecedented slowdown in the rate of early-stage venture investing.
 Very quietly, hundreds of venture-backed companies in our region shut their doors, including: Zume, Essential, Hipmunk, Kahuna, Beepi and Sentient Technologies just to name a few.
 All have been closed down or acquired in an asset sale this year alone.

-Two things have surprised experts in the six months after COVID hit: Public Company stocks recovered quickly to pre-pandemic levels and Venture Firms continued to pour money into Series B and Series C companies with revenues and proven concepts.
+Two things have surprised experts in the ten months after COVID hit: Public Company stocks recovered quickly to pre-pandemic levels and Venture Firms continued to pour money into Series B and Series C companies with revenues and proven concepts.
 Series A investments have all but dried up outside of Fintech and Medical Technology companies.

 So it’s time to ask yourself – Am I taking advantage of this trend?
 Do we have the team today that we will need as our company moves forward?